 Making Cargo Talk

 Equipping the industry with this capability is imperative to improve the value proposition of air cargo and capitalize on e-commerce and special cargo growth.

-Air cargo suppliers need that information at an individual piece level to take proactive actions to ensure compliance with customers' and regulators’ demands.
-This is valid for all types of products but is becoming a critical requirement for Special Cargoes (pharma, perishables, live animals, vulnerable, high value, etc.).
+Air cargo suppliers need that information on an individual piece level to take proactive actions to ensure compliance with customers' and regulators’ demands.
+This is valid for all types of products and is becoming a critical requirement for Special Cargoes (pharma, perishables, live animals, vulnerable, high value, etc.).

 Interactive Cargo project objectives